 Job’s Character and Wealth

-1There was a man in the land of Uz whose name was Job; and that man was blameless and upright, and one who feared God [with reverence] and abstained from and turned away from evil [because he honored God].
+1There was a man in the land of Uz whose name was Job; and that man was blameless, upright, fearing God and turning away from evil.
 2Seven sons and three daughters were born to him.
-3He also possessed 7,000 sheep, 3,000 camels, 500 yoke (pairs) of oxen, 500 female donkeys, and a very great number of servants, so that this man was the greatest [and wealthiest and most respected] of all the men of the east (northern Arabia).
-4His sons used to go [in turn] and feast in the house of each one on his day, and they would send word and invite their three sisters to eat and drink with them.
-5When the days of their feasting were over, Job would send [for them] and consecrate them, rising early in the morning and offering burnt offerings according to the number of them all; for Job said, “It may be that my sons have sinned and cursed God in their hearts.”
-Job did this at all [such] times.
+3His possessions also were 7,000 sheep, 3,000 camels, 500 yoke of oxen, 500 female donkeys, and very many servants; and that man was the greatest of all the men of the east.
+4His sons used to go and hold a feast in the house of each one on his day, and they would send and invite their three sisters to eat and drink with them.
+5When the days of feasting had completed their cycle, Job would send and consecrate them, rising up early in the morning and offering burnt offerings according to the number of them all; for Job said, “Perhaps my sons have sinned and cursed God in their hearts.”
+Thus Job did continually.

-6Now there was a day when the sons of God (angels) came to present themselves before the Lord, and Satan (adversary, accuser) also came among them.
-7The Lord said to Satan, “From where have you come?”
-Then Satan answered the Lord, “From roaming around on the earth and from walking around on it.”
-8The Lord said to Satan, “Have you considered and reflected on My servant Job?
-For there is none like him on the earth, a blameless and upright man, one who fears God [with reverence] and abstains from and turns away from evil [because he honors God].”
+6Now there was a day when the sons of God came to present themselves before the Lord, and Satan also came among them.
+7The Lord said to Satan, “From where do you come?”
+Then Satan answered the Lord and said, “From roaming about on the earth and walking around on it.”
+8The Lord said to Satan, “Have you considered My servant Job?
+For there is no one like him on the earth, a blameless and upright man, fearing God and turning away from evil.”
 9Then Satan answered the Lord, “Does Job fear God for nothing?
-10Have You not put a hedge [of protection] around him and his house and all that he has, on every side?
-You have blessed the work of his hands [and conferred prosperity and happiness upon him], and his possessions have increased in the land.
-11But put forth Your hand now and touch (destroy) all that he has, and he will surely curse You to Your face.”
-12Then the Lord said to Satan, “Behold, all that Job has is in your power, only do not put your hand on the man himself.”
+10Have You not made a hedge about him and his house and all that he has, on every side?
+You have blessed the work of his hands, and his possessions have increased in the land.
+11But put forth Your hand now and touch all that he has; he will surely curse You to Your face.”
+12Then the Lord said to Satan, “Behold, all that he has is in your power, only do not put forth your hand on him.”
 So Satan departed from the presence of the Lord.

 Satan Allowed to Test Job

-13Now there was a day when Job’s sons and daughters were eating and drinking wine in their oldest brother’s house, 14and a messenger came to Job and said, “The oxen were plowing and the donkeys were feeding beside them, 15and the Sabeans attacked and swooped down on them and took away the animals.
-They also killed the servants with the edge of the sword, and I alone have escaped to tell you.”
-16While he was still speaking, another [messenger] also came and said, “The fire of God (lightning) has fallen from the heavens and has burned up the sheep and the servants and consumed them, and I alone have escaped to tell you.”
-17While he was still speaking, another [messenger] also came and said, “The Chaldeans formed three bands and made a raid on the camels and have taken them away and have killed the servants with the edge of the sword, and I alone have escaped to tell you.”
-18While he was still speaking, another [messenger] also came and said, “Your sons and your daughters were eating and drinking wine in their oldest brother’s house, 19and suddenly, a great wind came from across the desert, and struck the four corners of the house, and it fell on the young people and they died, and I alone have escaped to tell you.”
+13Now on the day when his sons and his daughters were eating and drinking wine in their oldest brother’s house, 14a messenger came to Job and said, “The oxen were plowing and the donkeys feeding beside them, 15and the Sabeans attacked and took them.
+They also slew the servants with the edge of the sword, and I alone have escaped to tell you.”
+16While he was still speaking, another also came and said, “The fire of God fell from heaven and burned up the sheep and the servants and consumed them, and I alone have escaped to tell you.”
+17While he was still speaking, another also came and said, “The Chaldeans formed three bands and made a raid on the camels and took them and slew the servants with the edge of the sword, and I alone have escaped to tell you.”
+18While he was still speaking, another also came and said, “Your sons and your daughters were eating and drinking wine in their oldest brother’s house, 19and behold, a great wind came from across the wilderness and struck the four corners of the house, and it fell on the young people and they died, and I alone have escaped to tell you.”

-20Then Job got up and tore his robe and shaved his head [in mourning for the children], and he fell to the ground and worshiped [God].
+20Then Job arose and tore his robe and shaved his head, and he fell to the ground and worshiped.
 21He said,

 Blessed be the name of the Lord.”